ksteve3/ITFDN100_Mod08/docs/Snips/lib/test-blocks/assingment08-v2.md

 # Declare variables and constants
-strFileName = "products.txt"  # The name of the data file objFile = None   # An object that represents a file strProductName = "product_name"  # A row of text data from the file fltProductPrice = "product_price"  # A row of text data from the file lstOfProductObjects = []  # A list of objects that acts as a 'table' of rows
+strFileName = "products.txt"  # The name of the data file objFile = ""  # An object that represents a file strProductName = "product_name"  # A row of text data from the file fltProductPrice = "product_price"  # A row of text data from the file lstOfProductObjects = ["products_copy.txt"]  # A list of objects that acts as a 'table' of rows

 class Product(object):
     strProductName = ""
     fltProductPrice = ""

     """Stores data about a product: